PerseusArkouda/modscripts/README.md

 # modscripts

 ### Scripts to manage Steam's workshop mods from Linux console.
-+ moddownloader and modunpacker can run independently.
++ moddownloader, modunpacker and modremover can run independently.
 *modfunctions must be present as it holds shared functions for all the scripts.*
-+ modchecker requires both of the above.
++ modchecker requires moddownload and modunpacker.
 + You can either run with arguments: ./scriptname appid modid1,modid2,modid3 (etc...) or by setting up mods.conf.
   (supports modid separation both with spaces or commas)
 + If you use them without mods.conf, define the correct path variables at the top of the scripts.